SwiftFiat/SwiftFiat-Backend/README.md

 ### SwiftFiat Backend

+#### Folder Structure

+API - Api related calls and grouping - responses etc.
+Services - Feature based functions - Business Logic Providers - Third party functionality
+DB - Database LOGIC
+Models - Public Structs for Standard Use
+Utils - Public utility functions
+Templates - Visual templates for messaging (emails, push, sms)

+NOTE: The current folder structure may not be EXACTLY this way, but it should eventually be restructured to look this way
+NB: Sub-folders are not accounted for in this overview structure

 #### Setting up Environment Variables, Declaring SERVER_PORT, and Using CompileDaemon

 To set up the SwiftFiat Backend environment variables, declare SERVER_PORT, and use CompileDaemon for automatic code compilation, follow these steps: